DataDog/stratus-red-team/docs/ttps/AWS/aws.discovery.basic-enumeration-from-ec2-instance.md

-# Runs discovery commands on an EC2 instance.
+# Execute discovery commands on an EC2 instance

 Platform: AWS